Damage symptoms

 Next move

-Move once the strongest route is obvious.
+Move on once the best next step is clear.